svthalia/concrexit/README.md

 - Mailchimp for sending newsletters (instead of using the `newsletters` app, which is hard to maintain and not very user-friendly)
 - A more advanced integration with Moneybird
 - A more advanced integration with Google Workspace

+## Release procedure

+Releasing concrexit is quite easy if you follow the right steps.
+You should be careful, releasing a broken version is not something we want.
+It happened, that's why we have this guide.

+1. **Test that everything works as expected on staging.**
+2. Create a branch with the name `release/<major_version>` (e.g. `release/40`, not `release/v40`), this will be the branch that selects features for the new release and possible point releases.
+Base the branch of off `master` or cherry pick commits to this branch.
+3. Set the version number (e.g. `55.0`) in `pyproject.toml`, and commit this change on the release branch.
+4. Push the release branch to GitHub.
+5. Create (or if it already exists, edit) a new release draft on GitHub [here](https://github.com/svthalia/concrexit/releases).
+6. Fill in the change notes, and configure the tag `v<version>` (e.g. `v55.0`) to be created, from the release branch.
+7. Publish the release.
+This will trigger a workflow that builds the release and deploys it to production.
+8. You (or if you don't have permissions, at least the chair of the Technicie) will be asked by GitHub to confirm the deployment to production.
+Once you approve this, the workflow will finish by updating and restarting the server.
+9. Add an announcement banner on the site that the new version of concrexit was released.
+10. Notify the board and potentially other people, informing them of changes that may be relevant to them.